nithish08/ds-blog/_pages/about.md

 Previously, I worked as a **Consultant** at [Fractal](https://fractal.ai/){:target="_blank"}.
 I have built demand forecasting models for Fortune-500 companies, and worked on using text data to predict stock price movements.

 I will graduate from **Data Science Program** at University of San Francisco this June.
-I am now open to ML/DS opportunities.
+I am currently looking for DS/ML opportunities.

 Email ID: [nbolleddula@dons.usfca.edu](mailto:nbolleddula@dons.usfca.edu)